Kkthnx-Wow/KkthnxUI/README.md

 ![kkthnxui2](https://cloud.githubusercontent.com/assets/1692977/16305586/85f36c9e-3928-11e6-959c-145b7b7b2468.png)

-KkthnxUI is a modular, lightweight, all-in-one overhaul for the World of Warcraft interface.
-It aims to streamline and clean up the interface, removing unnecessary frills and wasted space as well as fill in some of the holes left in the default UI.
+KkthnxUI is a simplistic user interface that holds onto the information and functionality, while still keeping most of the good looks.
+It can be used for any class or role.

 ### Installation
 * Copy KkthnxUI & KkthnxUI_Config from the .zip to your World of Warcraft folder(WoW\Interface\AddOns\PLACE THEM HERE)